AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 14.md

 - Bias: amplified when propagated through the hydrological system
 - Timing errors: attenuated when propagated through the hydrological system
 - Seasonally-varying errors: affect dynamic of simulated catchment water balance.

+---
+# Discharge rating curves
+Stage-discharge relation (= rating curve) relates water height to discharge.

+You measure discharges at several moments in time, together with water level.
+You measure velocity, multiple with A. Interpolate/extrapolate height-discharge plot between observations.

+You can also measure using ADCP: derives $v$ from doppler shift (reflection of flowing particles).
+Sometimes this adcp is fixed, and use it instead of rating curve.
+Accuracy often assumed to be less than 5%, but in practice it is worse.

+Difficulties: flow through floodplains, edges missing, compass calibration, moving bed